jacob-mennell/learningNotes/SQL.md

 **Non-Clustered Index**:
 1. **Additional Indexes**: You can have multiple non-clustered indexes on a table.
 These are used to improve query performance for specific columns or queries.
 2. **Data Organization**: Non-clustered indexes store a copy of the indexed column(s) with a pointer to the corresponding data row in the clustered index or the heap (if there's no clustered index).
+So the non clustered index points to the right rowe in clustered index.
+Additional helper.
 3. **Data Retrieval**: Non-clustered indexes are useful for efficiently querying specific columns or for sorting data based on the indexed columns.
 They can significantly improve query performance for filtering operations.
 4. **Not Unique**: Non-clustered indexes do not have to be unique.
 Multiple rows can have the same indexed values.